-- PROCEED WITH CAUTION.
+PROCEED WITH CAUTION.
 GENERATOR OUTPUT VOLTAGE IS NOW BEING DELIVERED TO TRANSFER SWITCH TERMINALS.
-CONTACT WITH LIVE TERMINALS RESULTS IN EXTREMELY DANGEROUS AND POSSIBLY FATAL ELECTRICAL SHOCK. - 4.
-With an accurate AC voltmeter and frequency meter, check the no-load, voltage and frequency.
+CONTACT WITH LIVE TERMINALS RESULTS IN EXTREMELY DANGEROUS AND POSSIBLY FATAL ELECTRICAL SHOCK.

+- With an accurate AC voltmeter and frequency meter, check the no-load, voltage and frequency.
-Single-phase generator supply:

-Measure across ATS terminal lugs E1 to E2; E1 to NEUTRAL and E2 to NEUTRAL.
+Measure across ATS terminal lugs E1 to E2.
+Also check E1 to NEUTRAL and E2 to NEUTRAL.

 - a.
-Frequency 60-62 Hz
+Frequency......60-62 Hertz

 - b.
-Terminals E1 to E2.....
-240-246 VAC
+Terminals E1 to E2.....240-246 VAC

 - c.
-Terminals E1 to NEUTRAL 120-123 VAC
+Terminals E1 to NEUTRAL.....120-123 VAC

 - d.
-Terminals E2 to NEUTRAL 120-123 VAC
+Terminals E2 to NEUTRAL.....120-123 VAC

-- 5. When certain that GENERATOR supply voltage is correct and compatible with transfer switch ratings, turn OFF the GENERATOR supply to the transfer switch.

-- 6. Set the generator's main circuit breaker (CB1) to its OFF or OPEN position.

-- 7. Set the Auto/Off/Manual switch to the OFF position to shut down the generator.
+- 8. Set the generator's main circuit breaker (CB1) to its OFF or OPEN position. - 9.
+Set the AUTO/OFF/MANUAL switch to the OFF position to shut down the generator.

 Do NOT proceed until generator AC output voltage and frequency are correct and within stated limits.
-If the no-load voltage is correct but no-load frequency is incorrect, the engine governed speed probably requires adjustment.
+If the no-load voltage is correct but no-load frequency is incorrect, the engine governed speed may require adjustment.
 If no-load frequency is correct but voltage is not, the voltage regulator may require adjustment.